engagementlab/CivicSeed/doc/heroku-environment.md

 ```
 You will need to obtain actual values for `EMAIL_USER`, `EMAIL_PW` and `EMAIL_TO`.

-It is not necessary to set other environment variables, like `REDIS_PW`, since those will automatically be created from the Redis To Go module.
+It is not necessary to set other environment variables that are not included in the list above.
+For instance, the `REDIS_PW` environment variable does not need to be set on the Heroku environment since Civic Seed will parse those from the variables created by the Redis To Go add-on.

 ### Resetting everything